-The risks in this subsection that relate to our status as a foreign private issuer will change if we lose our status as a foreign private issuer.
+The risks in this subsection that relate to our status as a foreign private issuer will change if we lose our status as a foreign private issuer under U.S. law.

-We are a Dutch European public company with limited liability (Societas Europaea or SE).
+We are a Dutch European public company with limited liability (Societas Europeaa or SE).
 The rights of our shareholders may be different from the rights of shareholders in companies governed by the laws of U.S. jurisdictions.